dhaval201279/dhaval-shah.com/content/post/2026-05-06-data-transfer-cloud.md

 - Eventual consistency across clouds — acceptable when commit is atomic

 # Conclusion
-In this article we took a stab at what problem RISC intends to solve along with its high level architecture, design principles and architectural trade-offs.
+In this article we took a stab at what problem RICS intends to solve along with its high level architecture, design principles and architectural trade-offs.

 Architecture tells you what the system looks like.
 Performance tells you how fast it actually moves.
-In [Part 2](), we will go under the hood of the two mechanisms that determine throughput: _S3 ranged_ reads and _Azure block blob_ uploads - Stay Tuned!
+In [Part 2](), we will go under the hood of the two mechanisms that determine throughput: _S3 ranged_ reads and _Azure block blob_ uploads - So stay Tuned!